 Heading to South America?
 Get ready to indulge in these local delicacies.

-South America presents travelers with an unforgettable culinary experience.
+South America presents travelers with unforgettable culinary experiences.
 Whether you favor sit-down dinners or on-the-go treats from street vendors, it’s a safe bet that no matter which country you visit, you’ll find something to delight your taste buds.
 These 10 dishes are some of the most popular—and delicious—ones to try throughout the continent.
 Are you ready to pack your bags yet?

 1. Ceviche (Peru)